ikefx/os.eichelbe2/README.txt

 		shared memory is utilized for fork processes and after child exec calls

 		print to output file whenever parent terminates

-		leveraging WNOHANG to recognize child completions

-		seconds increase by 1 each iteration

 		nano increment established by input file (first line number of file)